Yellow-crested helmetshrike: Reproduction

 Chapin suspected that the species does not have a small, discrete breeding season in the northern part of its distribution.
-Juvenal birds have been reported from Lutunguru, North Kivu between mid-August and October, leading Alexandre Prigogine to suspect that eggs are laid sometime in June or July.
+Juvenile birds have been reported from Lutunguru, North Kivu between mid-August and October, leading Alexandre Prigogine to suspect that eggs are laid sometime in June or July.

 Conservation

 It is threatened by habitat loss.

+As of 2024, the species is considered vulnerable by the International Union for Conservation of Nature.

+The yellow-crested helmetshrike, previously categorized as a lost species, was rediscovered by biologist Michael Harvey's team during a six-week expedition to the Itombwe Mountains in December 2023.
+They encountered 18 of the elusive birds in three locations, suggesting a potentially healthy population.